rtheo/Musarithmica/README.md

 # Musarithmica: The Sound of Universal Computation
-musarithmica.m (a forthcoming CA synthi analog computer emulator)

 The 'musarithmica' code for the complete transcription of any automaton in to a musical score is a future project<BR>
-It's a generalization of the previous technique used in CAdynamics.
-Motivation behind this project is explained in the<br> technical notes.<br>
+It's an attempt to generalizing some previous technique used in CAdynamics.
+Motivation behind this project is explained in<br> the technical notes.<br>

 <b>Technical Notes</b>